-The following table provides recommendations for scheduling periodic collections in an environment that consists of a device mix of 75 percent servers, and 25 percent switch and storage devices.
+The following table provides information about network bandwidth consumption and recommendations for scheduling periodic collections in an environment that consists of 75 percent servers and 25 percent switch and storage devices.
 The recommendations also assume compliance with the hardware, software, and networking requirements for SupportAssist.
-Table 1.
-Recommendations For Scheduling Periodic Collection

-Total Number Of Devices Network Bandwidth Consumed For Uploading The Collection (GB/Month) Time Taken For Generating The Collection (Hours) Recommendations For Scheduling Periodic Collection Less than 300 0.1 to 7.2 0.1 to 9 Weekly (overnight) 300 or more 7.2 to 47 9 to 60 For EqualLogic and Force10 devices - Weekly (overnight) For Dell PowerEdge and Dell PowerConnect devices - Monthly (at different times during the week for each device type)
+Total number of devices Network bandwidth consumed for uploading the collection (GB/month) Time taken for generating the collection (hours) Recommendations for scheduling periodic collection Less than 300 16 20 Weekly (overnight) 300 or more 7.2 to 47 9 to 60 For EqualLogic and Force10 devices - Weekly (overnight) For Dell PowerEdge and Dell PowerConnect devices - Monthly (at different times during the week for each device type)